How Does One Say Goodbye to the person that knows you better than you know yourself?

-Van agreed and we were very grateful for that tiny litter.
+Van agreed, and we were very grateful for that small litter.
 I returned home and went to sleep.

 The next morning, I stopped in to check on mama and counted nine puppies.

 “Oh My God Van!
 She had five more while we slept!”
 I happily shouted.

-Unfortunately, he doesn’t live there anymore.
+Unfortunately, he doesn’t live next door anymore.
 He has rented a room in a Northeast Dallas residence and was able to take Dexter with him.
-He is receiving disability benefits and although he wants to work, his health will not let him.
-He had no choice but to move somewhere affordable and I simply couldn’t afford to continue helping him financially.
+He is receiving disability benefits, and although he wants to work, his health will not let him.
+He had no choice but to move somewhere affordable and I couldn’t afford to continue helping him financially.

-My place is too small to accommodate Van, myself, my partner Michael and his cat and my 4 dogs, otherwise, we would be roomies again.
+My place is too small to accommodate Van, myself, my partner Michael and his cat and my four dogs; otherwise, we would be roomies again.

 So now what?
 Where do we go from here?
 Do we acknowledge this?
 Do we avoid the topic?

 We embrace it.
 Carefully.
 We can’t hide from this.

 He had assigned me Medical Power of Attorney a couple of years back after an alarming episode where he was missing for over 24 hours.
 Thankfully, he was eventually found by local police and taken to a nearby hospital.
-He had been lost in a city he knew well and had not been able to clearly communicate.
+He had lost his way in Dallas, a city he knew well, and he had not been able to communicate with anyone.

-I feel honored that I am delegated with this directive.
-Although, in some measure, I feel I could fail and that it may prove to be too much responsibility.
+I feel privileged that he delegated me this directive of Power of Attorney.
+Although in some measure, I think I could fail and that it may prove to be too much responsibility.
 No matter what happens, he chose me which means he trusts me.
-I will make sure that his choices are clear and he is heard.
+I will make sure that his choices are clear and heard.
 I can do this if it ever comes down to the wire.
 We had always joked that we would pull the plug for the other in our old age.
 I am sure we had a conversation about preserving just our heads just as Rose Nylund and the girls did in a dream Rose had on an episode of The Golden Girls.
 I still laugh out loud when Blanche Devereux screams, “We’re heads!”.